 Indeed, the actions of one or many may not always be representative of everyone.
 It depends on where the sample of people is drawn from.
 For example, when a company complains that a large number of their young workers are not remaining with them for long, the easy option is to brand this group as #lazymillennials.

 However, according to the findings of the Deloitte Millennial Survey 2018 GenY and even more so GenZ are looking for ‘leaders whose decisions might benefit the world—and their careers.’
 What should be happening is that the organisation takes a long hard look at its culture, values and ethos:

 In other words, it’s irrelevant if your company manufactures or offers what would be perceived as a fairly mundane product or service.
 It’s not about what you make; it’s about the atmosphere you create.
 ‘61% of GenZ say they would leave within two years if given the choice’.
 Remember, anything can be exciting.
 It’s all about the thought that has gone into preparing it.

 Recruit the right people in the right way

 Equally important is the recruitment programme.
-80% of The Forbes 500 companies and 75% of the Times Top 100 use psychometric testing (aptitude and personality assessments).
+80% of The Forbes 500 companies and 75% of the Times Top 100 use psychometric testing (learning styles and personality assessments).
 This is positive news to some extent; this next point may appear obvious but it is surprising how often it can occur – it should be noted that the tests need to be used in the correct way (matched up to the job specification) and vitally, at the correct stage of the recruitment process.
 New research from ThriveMap suggests that ’71% of respondents would be happy to take an honest and reality-based job assessment.’

 The future is embracing all generations